srujan0403/GDP2_Project_Group3/Daily Updates.md

 ###### Madhupriya Gundeti
 One of our team member suggested new idea and instructor wants us to go with that model as it give more accuracy of the images.

+###### Sindhuja Vilipala
+One of our team members suggested a new model which we are able to detect the image.
+Now I need to check the accuracy of this new model by changing layers.

 ---------------------------------------------------------------------------------
 ##### February 22th
 ###### Anjana Thanguturi